© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pant Sychbant Medieval Hamlet is a scheduled monument protected by Cadw under reference GM520.
 View the official record →

-Pant Sychbant is a deserted medieval hamlet located in Wales, designated as a Scheduled Ancient Monument under the reference GM520.
+Pant Sychbant is a deserted medieval hamlet located in Wales, designated as a scheduled ancient monument under Cadw reference GM520.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM520.

 Pant Sychbant Medieval Hamlet dates from the medieval period, and is classified as a deserted rural settlement.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pant Sychbant Medieval Hamlet is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM520.